wilmixjemin8/JAVA1.0/README.md

 -----------

    JAVA 1.0   is  for  cloud computing  and  it   is    invented   in  CDollar Technology  by    wilmix  jemin  j
    at  year  2014.
-Since   J2ee ,  Struts  ,Spring  ,JSF  fails   to interact  with  JDollar.
-Since  Struts ,Spring  project size  will   not  fit  into  Wilmix  cat  server.
 AND  JAVA1.0   is  the   Part  of  JITTECHSECTION-1.
  It   is   the   10th  Most  Advanced  technology.
+ JAVA 1.0   is  greater  than   all  JAVA  versions JDk1.8  and  so on.

  SYNTAX  Of  JAVA1.0